Education in Puerto Rico: Poor performance in public schools

 Also, the Nation's Report Card reported an average of 309 students per school in P.R., where in United States there are 504 students per school.

-In 2017, Puerto Rico again ranked dead last in fourth-grade and eighth-grade math scores on the National Assessment of Educational Progress tests.
+In 2017, Puerto Rico ranked last behind the 50 U.S. states in fourth-grade and eighth-grade math scores on the National Assessment of Educational Progress tests.

 Market demand for college graduates

 Puerto Rico is atypical as many youngsters pursue post-secondary studies even though the local market has no demand for them.
 For example, in 2012 50,000 students graduated at the undergraduate and graduate level while the labor market generated about 6,000 jobs per year of which 25% of those required that level of education.
 (Note: Calderón (2013; in Spanish) "En 2012, se graduaron cerca de 50,000 estudiantes de nivel subgraduado y graduado y se proyectaba que el mercado laboral generara en promedio cerca de 6,000* empleos por año, de los cuales sólo el 25% requiere esos niveles de educación.")
 This effectively means that the Puerto Rican market has no demand for 97% of those who graduate with an undergraduate or graduate degree in Puerto Rico, although many find jobs off the island.